sisinflab/warprec/warprec/utils/config/README.md

 - **sep**: The separator of the recommendation file.
 Defaults to `\t`.
 - **ext**: The extension of the recommendation file.
 Defaults to `.tsv`.
 - **k**: The number of recommendation per user.
 Defaults to 50.

+#### 📞 Callback

+The `callback` section let point at some custom callback implementation and optionally pass it some information directly from configuration.

+- **callback_path**: The path to the python script containing the callback implementation.
+- **callback_name**: The name of the implementation of the callback.
+The class must inherit from [WarpRecCallback](../callback.py)
+- **args**: A list of arguments to pass the callback constructor.
+- **kwargs**: A dictionary of arguments to pass the callback constructor.

 ### 📌 Example of Recommendation Configuration